metamn/log-lolla-pro-dev/README.md

 ##### Staying semantic

 The site has only a few page types but much more templates.
-We have the homepage, post pages, standard pages, not-found and archive pages as page types.
+We have the homepage, post pages, standard pages, not-found, archives and single archive pages as page types.

 Archive pages have multiple templates associated like `archive-people.php`, `page-categories.php`, `single-people.php` etc. All of these templates has to be prefixed with an `archive` class, and, their specific classnames like `page`, `single` has to be removed.